 The easiest way to mine a coin is to just point all your mining rigs at the appropriate pool and load up the necessary software.
-The problem is that the 'best' coin for mining is often a fleeting, ethereal thing—Ethereum's real value came because other market forces pushed it from $5-$10 per ETH up to $200+ per ETH during the past several months.
+The problem is that the 'best' coin for mining is often a fleeting, ethereal thing—Ethereum's massive jump in value came because other market forces pushed it from $5-$10 per ETH up to $600+ per ETH during 2017.
 Prior to that, it was only one of many coins that were potentially profitable to mine.
 But switching between coins can take a lot of time, so there's other software that will help offload some of that complexity.

-One popular solution is Nicehash, which will lease hashing power to others that will pay for it in Bitcoin.
-In effect, it transfers the job of figuring out which coin/algorithm to mine to others, though again there are fees involved and the going rates on Nicehash are lower than mining coins directly.
+One popular solution is (was?)
+Nicehash, which leases hashing power to others that will pay for it in Bitcoin.
+As Nicehash is currently working to relaunch following a hack, other alternatives include WinMiner and Kryptex, though I can't vouch for either service.
+Basically, these places transfer the job of figuring out which coin/algorithm to mine to others, though there are fees involved and the going rates are lower than mining coins directly.
 The benefit is that you don't end up holding a bunch of some coin that has become worthless.

 A more complex solution is to set up multi-algorithm mining software on your own.
 To do this, you would typically have accounts for all the coins you're interested in mining, and then create rules to determine which coin is best at any given time.
 Sites like WhatToMine can help figure out what the currently best paying option is, but naturally others would be seeing the same data.

 Bottom line—what's it cost and what can you gain?